devken0/demos/personal-portfolio-v2/README.md

 # Personal Portfolio v2

-This project is the continuation of personal portfolio using HTML.
-The webpages style have been improved and modified using CSS stylesheets.
+This project is the continuation of my personal portfolio using HTML.
+The styling have been improved and modified using CSS stylesheets.
+As per requirement to our subject Web Development - Activity 2: Personal Portfolio Using HTML and CSS.